National Fertilizers

 Incorporated in 1974, NFL comes under the administrative control of the Ministry of Chemicals and Fertilizers, and is the second largest producer of the key fertiliser urea in India.
 NFL has five gas-based ammonia-urea plants viz Nangal and Bathinda in Punjab, Panipat in Haryana and two at Vijaipur (Madhya Pradesh).

 History

 NFL was established in 23 August 1974, as a public-sector undertaking of the Government of India.

 NFL initially operated two plants in Bathinda and Panipat.
 In 1978, the ownership and operations of the Nangal plant of FCI was transferred to NFL.

-The Govt. of India, in 1984, entrusted the company to execute the country's first inland gas based fertiliser project of 726,000 tonnes urea capacity in District Guna of Madhya Pradesh, and commercial production started from 1 July 1988.
-The company built and commissioned its Vijaipur plant in Guna district of Madhya capacity was doubled to 1.45 million tonnes in 1997.
+The Govt. of India, in 1984, entrusted the company to execute the country's first inland gas based fertilizer project of 726,000 tones urea capacity in District Guna of Madhya Pradesh, and commercial production started from 1 July 1988.
+The company built and commissioned its Vijaipur plant in Guna district of Madhya capacity was doubled to 1.45 million tones in 1997.

-NFL was granted the Mini-Navratna status with additional autonomy due to its profitable operations.
+In 2024, NFL was granted the Navratna status with additional autonomy due to its profitable operations.

 In 2001, the company went public, with listings on the Bombay Stock Exchange and the National Stock Exchange.